-- Begin with the Maltreatment Decision Tree that corresponds to the maltreatment allegation that is the

-most egregious.
-Consult the appropriate Maltreatment Decision Tree for each allegation in the report.

-The Maltreatment Trees include:
+- 1. Begin with the Maltreatment Screening questions that correspond to the maltreatment allegation that is the most egregious.
+Consult the appropriate Maltreatment Screening questions for each allegation in the report.
+The Maltreatment Screening Questions include:

 - Physical Injury.
 To be used with allegations of physical abuse and allegations of a parent driving while intoxicated;

 - Cruel/grossly inappropriate behavior modification;

 - Moral turpitude;

 - Sexual Abuse;

 - Emotional Abuse;

 - Human Trafficking;

-- Neglect Priority Decision Trees that include:
+- Neglect Priority Types that include:

 - Improper care;

 - Refusal to participate in Juvenile Justice recommendations;

 - Improper supervision;

 - Unsafe discipline;

 - Abandonment;

 - Improper medical/remedial care;

 - Injurious environment, plus specific tools for:

-- Substance Abuse,
+- o Substance Abuse,

 - Substance Affected Infants

-- Domestic Violence, and
+- o Domestic Violence, and

 - Illegal placement/adoption.

-- Dependency Decision Tree.
+- Dependency

 - Request to Dismiss Safe Surrender Request

-- 2. Start with the first question box of each Decision Tree.
+- 2. Start with the first question box for each Maltreatment Type.
 Proceed by answering the questions yes or no. When the answer to any question is yes, this is the termination point.
-Guidance regarding each of the questions is provided after the Decision Tree.
+Guidance regarding each of the questions is provided.

 - 3. The termination point indicates the assessment approach/ track to be selected for each allegation.

 - 4. If the termination point for any allegation designates an Investigative Assessment, then that track/approach must be selected for the assessment.
 Otherwise, the Family Assessment track is appropriate.

-If the county child welfare services agency selects a track other than what the corresponding Decision Tree indicates, the rationale for changing the track must be documented and approved by a supervisor or higher management level.
-The decision trees are designed to guide decisions, not to replace county child welfare worker judgement.
-A case may have unique circumstances not captured by the decision tree, or there may be critical information that is unknown.
-If there is any doubt about the most appropriate response time frame, the agency decision must be to select the Investigative track.
+If the county child welfare services agency selects a track other than what the corresponding decision indicates, the rationale for changing the track must be documented and approved by a supervisor or higher management level.
+The questions are designed to guide decisions, not to replace county child welfare worker judgement.
+A case may have unique circumstances not captured, or there may be critical information that is unknown.
+If there is any doubt about the most appropriate response time frame, the agency's decision must be to select the Investigative track.